ThaiNangTaniPolitics/thainangtani-politics-observatory/analysis/0034-isoc-budgetary-exceptionalism-and-security-finance.md

 ---

-## **1. Special Security Budgets Outside Normal Administrative Logic**
+## 1. Special Security Budgets Outside Normal Administrative Logic

-Multiple research studies (Deep South Watch, Chulalongkorn University, Thammasat University, international organizations) identify a recurring pattern:
+Multiple research studies identify a recurring pattern:

-- security budgets are allocated through special channels
+- security budgets allocated through special channels
-- spending categories are classified or vaguely defined
+- classified or vaguely defined spending categories
-- reporting requirements are minimal
+- minimal reporting requirements
-- oversight mechanisms are weak or absent
+- weak or absent oversight mechanisms

 These budgets are structurally insulated from civilian scrutiny.

 ---

-## **2. The Deep South as a Permanent Budget Engine**
+## 2. The Deep South as a Permanent Budget Engine

 The conflict in the Deep South generates: